BestPappy/MatchismoV3/README.txt

 I'll copy in the stuff I can use from previous assignments and make mods as I go.
 This is a LEARNING EXERCISE after all!

+Wednesday, Mar 6 - Copied in the CardMatchingGame class and started updating it.
+Needs more work...

 ----Ron